An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Summary

-{Our results allow us to draw a number of important conclusions regarding the analysis of observational data of non edge-on oriented galaxies at least for massive giant discs.
-One always needs to take into account the multi-component nature of discs due to a potential dominance of a thick disc to the total light.
+Our results allow us to draw a number of important conclusions regarding the analysis of observational data of non-edge-on oriented galaxies, at least for massive giant discs.
+It is always necessary to take into account the multicomponent nature of discs due to a potential significant contribution of a thick disc to the total light.
 In some regions of galaxies we will see a mixture of stellar populations from layers formed in very different conditions at different epochs.
-Because of the flaring, ``face-on'' radial scales would differ from the values in the mid-plane: in \N7572 it is $8.4 \pm 0.8$~kpc and $12.2 \pm 2.5$~kpc for the thin and thick components. }
+Because of the flaring, ``face-on'' radial scales can differ from the values in the mid-plane (in the case of \N7572 it is $6.6 \pm 0.4$~kpc and $9.1 \pm 1.8$~kpc for the thin and thick components) which complicates the analysis of stellar population gradients.

-At the end, our analysis allowed us to choose the only plausible scenario explaining the observed vertical structure of \N7572.
-At high redshift (z $\sim2$) the progenitor of a giant galaxy in the process of a wild star-forming phase, supported by some minor mergers, gives birth to a thick giant flaring disc with large radial and vertical scales.
-Then, after some some time, the thin disc formation starts because of either additional gas accretion from infalling gas-rich satellites or accreted through filaments or the cooling of the gas remained after the phase of the thick disc formation.
-For some reason about 5~Gyr ago the cold gas reservoir was exhausted or removed earlier than in most galaxies, e.g. due to the influence of a dense cluster environment (ram pressure, mergers).
+At the end, our analysis allowed us to choose the most plausible scenario explaining the observed vertical structure of \N7572.
+At high redshift (z $\sim2$) the progenitor of a giant galaxy in the process of a wild star-forming phase suffers by some minor mergers and gives birth to a thick giant flaring disc with large radial and vertical scales.
+Then, after some time, the thin disc formation starts because of either additional gas accretion from infalling gas-rich satellites or accreted through filaments or the cooling of the gas remained after the phase of the thick disc formation.
+For some reason about 5~Gyr ago the cold gas reservoir was exhausted or removed earlier than in most galaxies, e.g. due to the influence of a dense cluster environment.
 This stopped the thin disc formation in \N7572 prematurely so that it could not grow further.